Skip to content

 We may recall items on loan to you if someone else requests them.
 This means that you may be given a new date by which you need to return the items.

-If you do not return the items by the new due date then you will incur fines and your Library account may be locked preventing you from borrowing further items.
+If you do not return the items by the new due date then your Library account will be blocked preventing you from borrowing further items.
+You will not be able to renew/request if items go significantly overdue.

-You can borrow items using the self-service kiosks in each Library, as well as pay any Library fines you might have.
+You can borrow items using the self-service kiosks in each Library.
 They are easy to use but if you have any difficulties just ask a member of Library staff.

 Brackenhurst